When to file

 Extensions to file - If you cannot file by the due date of your return, then you can request an extension of time to file.
 However, an extension of time to file is not an extension of time to pay.
-You will owe interest on any past-due tax and you may be subject to a late-payment penalty if timely payment is not made.
-To receive an automatic 6-month extension of time to file your return, you can file Form 4868 (PDF), Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, by the due date of your return.
-For more information, refer to the Form 4868 instructions.
+You will owe interest on any past-due tax and you may be subject to a late-payment penalty if the payment of tax is not timely (by your due date).
+To receive an automatic 6-month extension of time to file your return, you can file Form 4868 (PDF) by the due date of your return.
+See Topic 304 for more information.

 - If you are filing a return for a minor child who cannot sign the return, sign the child's name followed by the word "by," your signature, and your relationship, such as "parent" or "guardian for minor child."

 For information on filing and signing a return for a decedent, refer to Topic 356.

-- On the front of your check or money order, please include your name, address, taxpayer identification number, daytime phone number, the tax year and type of form you are filing (for example, "2013 Form 1040").
-Enclose your payment with your return.
-Do not mail cash with your return.
+- On the front of your payment include your name, address, taxpayer identification number (SSN, ITIN, EIN), daytime phone number, the tax year and type of form you are filing (for example, 2014 Form 1040).

-If you cannot pay all of the tax due on your return, the IRS may be able to assist you with arranging payments.
+If you cannot pay your balance - If you cannot pay all of the tax due on your return, the IRS may be able to assist you with arranging payments.
 For additional information on what to do if you cannot pay your income tax, refer to Topic 202.

-Page Last Reviewed or Updated: June 18, 2014
+Page Last Reviewed or Updated: January 27, 2015